Ransomware Response Plan: 6 Phases From Attack to Recovery

 What Are the Six Phases of a Ransomware Response Plan?

-The response process breaks into six distinct phases.
+The process breaks into six distinct phases.
 Each builds on the previous, and skipping steps creates problems downstream.

 Phase 1: Detection and Initial Analysis